 One week later, I was sitting in a chair watching TV at a home where I was cat-sitting.
 My feet were propped up on an antique footstool that had little hooks at the bottom.
 One of the hooks caught on my pant leg hurling forward to a padded carpet.
 I thought to myself, “I’m totally screwed.”

 Fortunately, I only bruised my knee.
-The fall weirdly released some of the tension I had in my shoulders giving me more range of motion, but it was not something I wanted to do.
+The fall weirdly released some of the tension in my shoulders giving me more range of motion, but it was not something I wanted to do.

 I went to the doctor to make sure my injury wasn’t serious.
 It turned out to be only muscle strain, so I was lucky.
 The worst part was having to rest because I had so much to do, including helping my daughter with her new baby.